MARKETING AND COMMUNICATIONS OFFICER

 THIS POSITION IS EXEMPT FROM CIVIL SERVICE

-Appointment and continued employment is at the pleasure of the Department of City Development Commissioner and Deputy Commissioner, City of Milwaukee.
+Appointment and continued employment are at the pleasure of the Commissioner of City Development.

 The City of Milwaukee is proud to employ a diverse workforce that is committed to providing exemplary service to the City’s residents.
 If you have a passion for being a part of an inclusive team of public servants, please consider the following opportunity.

 The Marketing and Communications Officer plans and implements media and public relations activities for the Department of City Development, the Redevelopment Authority of the City of Milwaukee, and the Port of Milwaukee.

 - Initiate and respond to external contacts, including from news media.

 - Serve as the primary spokesperson and media resource for the Department of City Development (DCD), the Redevelopment Authority of the City of Milwaukee (RACM), and the Port Milwaukee.